Eske Brun: Greenland under Eske Brun's Administration

 Greenland was effectively able to survive reasonably well during the conflict with at least the majority of aspects in wartime existence, with the Ivittut Cryolite mine being a major contribution in keeping Greenland stable.
-Ivittut, having held the world's largest reserve of naturally occurring Cryolite, a mineral that was used in the manufacturing of fighter planes and aluminum, there was a genuine fear was that;
+Ivittut, having held the world's largest reserve of naturally occurring Cryolite, a mineral that was used in the manufacturing of fighter planes and aluminum, there was a genuine fear that:

 Cryolite mine of Ivigtut, Greenland, photograph from sometime in the Summer of 1940.

 “one well-directed shot from the deck gun of a German submarine or a clever act of sabotage by one of the workmen could have seriously damaged the cryolite mine, might have perhaps put it out of operation and thereby disrupted the Canadian aluminum industry, on which Allied aircraft production was heavily dependent.
 To prevent this, the local authorities had organized a mine guard armed with rifles and a few machine guns and had obtained from the United States a 3-inch Anti-Aircraft Gun manner by former U.S. Coast Guard gunners.".

 Were this fear realized, then this would have negatively impacted the production of Aluminum, seeing its usage in it, and the production of Aircraft for the war effort would have been hampered significantly, which would have most certainly damaged the Allied war effort, if not destroyed production of aeronautic weaponry entirely in the United States and Canada.
 Cryolite is used as a solvent for bauxite in the electrolytic production of aluminum and has various other metallurgical applications, and is used in the glass and enamel industries, and Aluminum is used in aircraft due to its lightweight nature.
 Supplies were provided by the United States and included surveying operations to scout the Greenlandic coastline, the patrols' effectiveness was decreased significantly with the poor weather of the area.

 Establishment of the Sirius Dog Sled Patrol

 Eske Brun, instead of deciding to request the requisition of additional naval expeditions to the coast of Greenland, as the patrols were, decided that Greenland must have a defensive military force protecting itself.
-Greenlandic self-sufficiency was among another reason, that being to report any suspected or actual presence of the landings of hostile German military forces.
+Greenlandic self-sufficiency was, among another reason, to report any suspected or actual landings of hostile German military forces.
 Brun made an appeal to Greenland's guides and hunters to join an elite unit tasked with patrolling the most remote areas of the colony.
 Using the rifles left by the Americans, he directed the creation of what became the Sirius Dog Sled Patrol (Slædepatruljen Sirius).
 The 15 man volunteer team was made up of native Inuit, Danish colonists, and Norwegian expatriates.
 Though Ib Poulsen would be the "Chief" of the Patrol.